 Traversing the roadways back towards Indiana, I thought of how generous each member of my trip was, and how in one way or another, they were all linked to this dinky little website I started back in 2018.
 Whether we conducted an interview, exchanged comments on Instagram, or filmed a couple videos, each individual pointed back towards World of Echo.
 Without them, none of this would be possible and, hell, I probably wouldn’t have even went to Daytona in the first place.

 These were welcome thoughts as initially, I was uneasy taking this trip.
 Yes, partially due to the novel yet very real threat of the coronavirus, but even moreso because I was starting to question why I even run this site.
 After two years of work, that lust was fading – the honeymoon phase officially over.
-However, what I learned on this trip, and continue to reflect on while we isolate ourselves from the world, was that the foundational value of World of Echo lies based on the connections made within it.
+However, what I learned on this trip, and continue to reflect on while we isolate ourselves from the world, is that the foundation of World of Echo lies on the connections made within it.
 A link between genuine-ass people who love the same things I love, do the same things I do, and feel the same way I feel about life, music, and motorcycles.
-It got me feeling all fuzzy inside, excited for a chance to see most of them again the very next weekend as the traveling circus stopped in the Circle City.
+It got me feeling all fuzzy inside, excited for a chance to see most of them again the very next weekend in the Circle City.
 Something wasn’t quite right though, you could almost feel the tension from the outside world was starting to collapse on our little sport.

 And there it went.
 Only then did that time-bomb finally strike zero, a mere week after Bike Week’s closure, and if speculation had been perhaps a bit more keen, it should’ve gone off the week before in Florida.
 Instead, the blast struck Indiana, Michigan, and one-by-one, each remaining round of the Supercross series.
 Just as no one knew when that bomb would go off, Daytona had unknowingly become the last race on Earth.